philodi-dev/meshtalk/BUILD_MACOS.md

-# BitChat macOS Build
+# MeshTalk macOS Build

-This Justfile provides easy commands to build and run BitChat natively on macOS while preserving the original project configuration.
+This Justfile provides easy commands to build and run MeshTalk natively on macOS while preserving the original project configuration.

 ## Quick Start